Little known Ways To Get More Out Of Your Investments And Potentially Cut Your TaxesSubmitted by DSI Wealth Management on September 25th, 2015

 Strategically Use Retirement Plans To Your Advantage

-This is a great financial planning tip for small business owners.
+This is a financial planning tip that can really help small business owners.
 Though there are many options available to you, you can get more tax benefits and savings by strategically using retirement plans.
 You can use them if you’re a solo entrepreneur (self employed) or even if you bring in employees.

 While there are other types of plans, the most commonly used by business owners are - Simple IRAs, SEP IRAs, Solo or regular 401(k)s or Contributory IRAs (Roth or Traditional).
 Each plan comes with it’s own benefits for the type of business entity you have.
 Plan costs and compensation deferral amounts are the trade-offs to consider when choosing between them.

 Talk to an experienced financial advisor who can guide you through the maze of different plans.
-They should also be able to help you determine which retirement plan(s) give you and your business the best returns and tax benefits over the short and long term.
+They should also be able to help you determine which retirement plan(s) give you and your business the most tax benefits over the short and long term.